N-Methylmorpholine N-oxide: Dissolution of scleroproteins

 Another use of NMMO is in the dissolution of scleroprotein (found in animal tissue).
 This dissolution occurs in the crystal areas which are more homogeneous and contain glycine and alanine residues with a small number of other residues.
 How NMMO dissolves these proteins is scarcely studied.
 Other studies, however, have been done in similar amide systems (i.e. hexapeptide).
 The hydrogen bonds of the amides can be broken by NMMO.

 Oxidant

-NMO, as an N-oxide, is an oxidant.
+NMO, as an N-oxide, is an oxidant in the Upjohn dihydroxylation.
 It is generally used in stoichiometric amounts as a secondary oxidant (a cooxidant) to regenerate a primary (catalytic) oxidant after the latter has been reduced by the substrate.
 Vicinal syn-dihydroxylation reactions for example, would, in theory, require stoichiometric amounts of toxic, volatile and expensive osmium tetroxide, but if continuously regenerated with NMO, the amount required can be reduced to catalytic quantities.